forbesbrian96/Brian-Forbes---Portfolio-Design-Project/README.md

 # Brian-Forbes---Portfolio-Design-Project
-General Assembly Project 1 - Designing a professional portfolio, with
+General Assembly Project 1 - Designing a professional portfolio, with 3 unique points of interaction